frequency-chain/docs/pages/glossary.md

 ## Payload Location

 The attribute of a Frequency Schema that specifies how and where data will be stored.
-See [Schemas](./Data/Schemas.md).
+See [Schema Models](./Data/Schemas.md).

 ## Provider